 Kimpton Rowan Palm Springs

 Kimpton Rowan Palm Springs is a stone’s throw away from “Forever Marilyn.”
-Known for its refined glamour and modern decor, The Rowan offers a bird’s eye view from its rooftop pool patio, that is unparalleled in the desert.
+Known for its refined glamour and modern decor, The Rowan offers a bird’s eye view from its rooftop pool patio, that is unparalleled in Greater Palm Springs.
 It feels like you can touch the mountains and from that height you will get a unique view of this marvelous work of art.

 Hilton Palm Springs

 Hilton Palm Springs is located a few blocks from “Forever Marilyn” and is popular because of its central location, modern decor and lavish pool complex with views of the San Jacinto Mountains.
-While there, you can grab a bite to eat at the popular burger pop-up, The Hey Day, which specializes in smash burgers and crinkle-cut fries.
-You can also grab their famous Mai Tai cocktail from Harvey’s bar or enjoy patio seating near the pool for relaxation under starry sky.
+Grab their famous Mai Tai cocktail from Harvey’s bar or enjoy patio seating near the pool for relaxation under starry sky.

 Start your day with breakfast